soundcloud/api/README.md

 Please use the [issue tracker] in this repository for bug reports, feature requests, suggestions and documentation improvements.
 We will triage the request and mark it as one of the following types:

 - <kbd>[bug]</kbd> — Unexpected behaviour relating to the API that can be reproduced.
-- <kbd>[suggestion]</kbd> — Requests for additional functionality or changes in the Web API that has been acknowledged by SoundCloud.
+- <kbd>[suggestion]</kbd> — Requests for additional functionality or changes in the API that has been acknowledged by SoundCloud.
 - <kbd>[documentation]</kbd> — Requests for changes to documentation that has been acknowledged by SoundCloud.
 - <kbd>[question]</kbd> — Relates to the API, but does not fit into the above categories.